CareFlight Medical Services

 CareFlight is a team of experienced critical care trained professionals using air transport to minimize out-of-hospital time and deliver patients to the appropriate destination as safely as possible.
 In operation since 1976, the service is available 24 hours a day year round, serving the western and Midwestern states and southwestern Canada.

 Highly trained flight nurses, paramedics, neonatal nurse practitioners, neonatal intensive care nurses, obstetrical nurses, and respiratory therapists provide critical care to adults, pediatric patients and the newborn.
-These crews provide advanced interventions and medication therapies under the direction of emergency physicians, trauma surgeons, neurosurgeons, cardiologists, cardiac surgeons, perinatologists, neonatologists, obstetricians, pediatricians and other specialty physicians.
+These crews provide advanced interventions and medication therapies under the direction of emergency physicians, trauma surgeons, neurologists, neurosurgeons, cardiologists, cardiac surgeons, perinatologists, neonatologists, obstetricians, pediatricians and other specialty physicians.
 An integral part of the team, communications center personnel work with a state-of-the-art telecommunications system.

 All CareFlight pilots have ATP ratings, extensive experience in mountain terrain, and are certified by the Federal Aviation Administration.
 All mechanics are Airframe and Powerplant FAA licensed.